 (4) Formal complaint report.
 The Commissioner or administrative law judge assigned to the formal complaint will file his report with the Commission within a reasonable period of time after the receipt of the transcribed testimony.
 Included in the report will be a description of the matter, findings of fact, conclusions of law and other discussion and opinion as is appropriate.

 (5)](D) HEARINGS.
-HEARINGS CONDUCTED BY A SPECIAL AGENT OR AN ADMINISTRATIVE LAW JUDGE WILL BE HELD WITHIN A REASONABLE PERIOD OF TIME AFTER THE FILING OF THE ANSWER.
+HEARINGS CONDUCTED BY AN ADMINISTRATIVE LAW JUDGE OR SPECIAL AGENT WILL BE HELD WITHIN A REASONABLE PERIOD OF TIME AFTER THE FILING OF THE ANSWER.
 THE PARTIES MAY INCORPORATE PORTIONS OF THE CONFERENCE REPORT OR INFORMAL DECISION THAT THEY SHALL AGREE UPON.

 (E) FORMAL COMPLAINT DECISION.
 THE ADMINISTRATIVE LAW JUDGE OR SPECIAL AGENT ASSIGNED TO THE FORMAL COMPLAINT WILL ISSUE A DECISION WITHIN A REASONABLE PERIOD OF TIME AFTER THE RECEIPT OF THE TRANSCRIBED TESTIMONY.
 INCLUDED IN THE DECISION WILL BE A DESCRIPTION OF THE MATTER, FINDINGS OF FACT, CONCLUSIONS OF LAW AND OTHER DISCUSSION AND OPINION AS IS APPROPRIATE.